 The appropriation will be used for the Company's investment program within the next three years on business activities related to tourism, business process outsourcing, manpower services, education and manufacturing, whether based in the Philippines or offshore.
-Appropriations in the years 2011 to 2014, which were due for expirations, were extended for additional three years in 2017 and 2016.
+Appropriations which were due for expirations were extended for additional three years.